zwshi-pku/LFSPE-ICESat2-Bathymetry/README.md

 📥 Download full datasets from Google Drive:
 🔗 ICESat-2 and validation data

+📄 License

+This code is released for academic and non-commercial use only.
+For commercial licensing or extended use, please contact the authors.

 📧 Contact
 For questions, feedback, or collaboration inquiries, please contact: